microsoft/vscode-recipes/debugging-Ruby-on-Rails/README.md

                 - "26162:26162"
     ```

-3. If you are running multiple docker rails applications at a same time, you want make sure your ports should be uniq.
+3. If you are running multiple docker rails applications at the same time, you want make sure your ports should be uniq.
 (26162 is a dispatcher-port).

     ```yml
     command: bundle exec rdebug-ide --debug --host 0.0.0.0 --port 1235 --dispatcher-port 26163 -- rails s -p 4000 -b 0.0.0.0